 In 1932 Armstrong Whitworth built a diminutive 15-ton shunter with the works number D10.
 Intended as a demonstrator, it could be driven either from the cab or by a man standing on the running board.

 It ran trials at various industrial sites and worked passenger and goods trains on the 4½-mile North Sunderland Railway after which it spent the rest of its career as the resident shunter at Armstrong Whitworth's Scotswood Works before being scrapped in 1953.

-The D10 can be modelled either with its roomy ‘passenger’ cab or with the later cut-down arrangement and the kit includes a custom 120:1 'IllusoDrive' mechanism and full lost wax castings.
+Our kit can be modelled either with its roomy ‘passenger’ cab or with the later cut-down arrangement and includes a custom 120:1 'IllusoDrive' mechanism and full lost wax castings.